nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The task has the exact same details as an existing task

-> TaskManager shows error message: “This task has already been created.”
+> TaskManager shows error message: “This task has already been created.

 <br>
 #### Use case: Edit task